Japanese airline ANA to replace 100 Rolls engines on 787s

 ANA said the first engine failure happened on a flight from Kuala Lumpur to Tokyo in February.
 A second flight in March and a third in August had similar problems.

-On Wednesday, ANA said four 787s remain grounded and that it had canceled 18 domestic flights due to the engine problem.
+On Wednesday, ANA said four 787s remained grounded and that it had canceled 18 domestic flights due to the engine problem.
 The airline said it expected no further cancellations through mid-September.
 Beyond that its schedule had not been finalized.

 The Rolls-Royce Trent 1000 engine, one of two engines for the Boeing 787 jetliner, costs about $20 million at list price.
-General Electric makes the other 787 engine, known as the GEnx.
+General Electric Co (GE.N) makes the other 787 engine, known as the GEnx.

 Boeing's 787, built with lightweight carbon-fiber wings and fuselage, is a technological leap forward and burns 20 percent less fuel than the jets it replaces.
 But it was three years late coming to market and regulators grounded the fleet in 2013 after its lithium batteries overheated and burned.